jacebrowning/pytest-expecter/README.md

 # Quick Start

-This lets you write tests (optionally using [pytest-describe](https://github.com/pytest-dev/pytest-describe)) like this:
+With this plugin you can write tests (optionally using [pytest-describe](https://github.com/pytest-dev/pytest-describe)) like this:

 ```python
 def describe_foobar():